Geometrical representation of subshifts for primitive substitutions: Introduction and main results

-In this theorem, it is enough to check the condition for generalized eigenvectors in basis of each generalized eigenspace for every eigenvalue of modulus $\geq 1$.
-And since we can proprify any primitive substitution, this theorem permits to completly describe and compute the set of eigenvalues of the subshift for any primitive pseudo-unimodular substitution.
+In this theorem, it is enough to check the condition for any choice of bases of generalized eigenspaces for eigenvalues of modulus $\geq 1$.
+And thanks to the proprification algorithm of F. Durand and S. Petite (see Subsection~\ref{ss:prop}), this theorem permits to completely describe and compute the set of eigenvalues of the subshift for any primitive pseudo-unimodular substitution.
 We provide an algorithm and an implementation doing this computation (see section~\ref{sec:cvp}).
 Notice that a different way to compute eigenvalues is given in~\cite{FMN}.